 Metatarsalgia is not an injury; it’s actually a symptom or a group of symptoms.
-These may include pain in the ball of the foot, with or without bruising, and inflamation.
-Metatarsalgia can have a number of causes and, as a result, a number of treatments.
+These may include pain in the ball of the foot, with or without bruising, and inflammation.
+Metatarsalgia can have a number of causes and, as a result, a number of metatarsalgia treatment.

 There is no one specific cause of metatarsalgia.
 We have narrowed it down to a handful of factors, all of which have a common denominator: a forced change of the dynamics of the foot.
 In plain English, that means the foot is not moving as it should, and as a result, one or more of the metatarsal heads has become painful, often because of inflammation.